eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 }
 ```

 A single [IScope]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/IScope.java) represents an element of a linked list of scopes.
 That means that a scope can be nested within an outer scope.
 Each scope works like a symbol table or a map where the keys are strings and the values are so called [IEObjectDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IEObjectDescription.java), which is effectively an abstract description of a real [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java).
-To create IEObjectDescriptions for your model elements the class [Scopes]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/Scopes.java) is very useful.
+In order to create IEObjectDescriptions for your model elements, the class [Scopes]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/Scopes.java) is very useful.

-To have a concret example let's deal with the following simple grammar.
+To have a concrete example, let's deal with the following simple grammar.

 ```xtext
 grammar org.xtext.example.mydsl.MyScopingDsl with